News and Updates

 Say Hello to Frank

-Frank is our new family member—and a bundle of floof and attitude he most certainly is.
+Welcome, Frank, a bundle of floof and attitude.
 He’s a rescue cat, about two years old.
 Beyond that, we don’t know too much about his history.
-What we do know is he’s spirited and affectionate, though still a little startled by the sudden life change which came about when his […]
+But we love him so much.

 Planetary Update